-The Pittsburgh Penguins made some pickups on the first day of NHL free agency, signing defenseman Christian Ehrhoff, forward Blake Comeau and goaltender Thomas Greiss to a one-year contracts on Tuesday.
+The Pittsburgh Penguins made some pickups on the first day of NHL free agency, signing defenseman Christian Ehrhoff, forward Blake Comeau, goaltender Thomas Greiss, center Marcel Goc and defenseman Taylor Chorney to one-year contracts Tuesday.

-Ehrhoff, considered one of the best unrestricted free agent defensemen on the market this year, fills a need on the back line for the Penguins with Matt Niskanen becoming a free agent.
+Ehrhoff, considered one of the better unrestricted free agent defensemen on the market this year, fills a need on the back line for the Penguins with defensemen Matt Niskanen and Brooks Orpik signing with the Washington Capitals.
 Last season, Ehrhoff had six goals and 27 assists in 79 games for the Buffalo Sabres.

 The Sabres bought out Ehrhoff's 10-year, $40 million contract on Sunday.